Technigo/project-react-native-app/README.md

 ## View it live

-To view it live, download Expo and scan the QR code:
+To view it live, sign up for an Expo account, download Expo mobile application, log in inside the App and scan the QR code:

 https://expo.io/@ankimelin/projects/project-react-native-app